theiku/prime/readme.txt

 == Changelog ==

+= 2.5.0 =
+New Feature: Added a 'Crio' top level menu page, moved the welcome page there, and added a 'Get Pro' page to highlight new premium features.

 = 2.4.0 =
 New Feature: Increased flexibility of page / post / woocommerce templates to allow better compatibility with Crio Pro's Custom Page Headers [#100] (https://github.com/BoldGrid/prime/pull/100)